luije87/documentation/csv.rst

 first_name                    Student’s first name last_name                     Student’s last name school_year_name              The name of student’s school year.
-For a list of acceptable values see the references section. education_level_name          The students degree level they are pursuing.
-For a list of acceptable values see the references section cumulative_gpa                Decimal of student’s cumulative GPA major_names                   Semi-colon separated list of major.
-These match on the majors that have been imported previously. education_start_date          The date the student started at the school in any standard date format. education_end_date            The date the student finished at the school (can be blank if currently_attending is set)
+For a list of acceptable values see the references section. primary_education:education_level_name    (String) Undergraduate, Graduate, Postgraduate.
+This shows up on their main education on their profile primary_education:cumulative_gpa          (Decimal) The student's cumulative GPA primary_education:department_gpa          (Decimal) Decimal of student's departmental GPA primary_education:major_names             (String Array) An array of major names for this student.
+These must be majors configured in the school's majors list. primary_education:minor_names             (String Array) An array of minor names for this student.
+These must be minors configured in the school's minors list. primary_education:college_name            (String) The college the student belongs to.
+Must be one of the colleges configured in the school's college list. primary_education:start_date              (Date) The date the student started at the school in any standard date format.
+See references for date formats. primary_education:end_date                (Date) The date the student graduated or plans to graduate school (can be blank if currently_attending is set).
+See references for date formats. primary_education:currently_attending     (Boolean) Should be set to true if education_end_date is blank.
+This signifies they are currently attending this school.
 ============================= ==========================================================================================

-For an example file of the suggested fields [Click Here](https://drive.google.com/open?id=0B-F3sE2DoFa8WE9oSVlpN1FGWXc&authuser=0)

 Optional Fields
 ******************************************************************************************************